openebs/website/docs/main/faqs/faqs.md

 ### Does replicated engine support RAID?

-Replicated storage pools do not implement any form of RAID, erasure coding or striping.
+Replicated Storage pools do not implement any form of RAID, erasure coding or striping.
 If higher levels of data redundancy are required, replicated volumes can be provisioned with a replication factor of greater than one, which will result in synchronously mirrored copies of their data being stored in multiple Disk Pools across multiple Storage Nodes.
 If the block device on which a Disk Pool is created is actually a logical unit backed by its own RAID implementation \(e.g. a Fibre Channel attached LUN from an external SAN\) it can still be used within a replicated disk pool whilst providing protection against physical disk device failures.

 [Go to top](#top)